dsp2003/clef/README.md

  - (Core) Lava + Liquid Slime => Magma rock

 + [M] Renamed "Coffee Seed" into "Raw Coffee Beans".
 You can roast them in Microwave or Campfire and get consumable "Coffee Beans"

-+ [F] Blocks of Erchius Crystals will drop Erchius Crystals (instead of placeholder crystals)

 + [F] Toy (Lego) Blocks no longer fall when placed.
 Now it's possible to build colourful plastic castles